 We are a member of a number of industry bodies including Seafood Scotland, the Scottish Seafood Partnership, Scottish Seafood Training Network, the North East of Scotland Fisheries Development Partnership, Seafish and the North East White Fish Forum.

 The seafood industry is an important and vital contributor to Scotland’s economy and we work hard to ensure that the contribution made by our members and their sector is recognised and valued.
 Our members provide markets for seafood caught by the hundreds of fishermen who rely on the viability of the processing sector to help sustain the catching sector.

 Ensuring the sustainability of the fishing industry is a priority.
-Seafood is sourced from vessels which catch within EU quotas and guidelines.
+Seafood is sourced from vessels which catch within UK quotas and guidelines.
 We also recognise the requirement to implement changes to the general management of the Scottish seafood industry and work in collaboration with other agencies to achieve results which will support long-term viability and sustainability.